zfaustk/KHGraphDB/docs/home.md

 router across processes, far fill across a
 network: not this year.

 The arena still clones for rollback.
-The log is what a copy would replay.
-Tying Drop to the log is later.
+Store commit is the durable write. khg `:commit` on an opened dir appends the log. compact rewrites one capture.
+Replica is not this year.
 Index still sits on the Graph.
-It is already a posting list.
 Rebuild it from the arena after replay; do not treat it as a second truth.